lisahh986/Data-Science-Salary-Prediction/README.md

 Data is sourced from [Kaggle](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023)  and normalize it into seperate SQL tables ( see details tables in resources).
 Salary_in_currency is dropped while converting.

-In this analysis, we have chosen to employ a variety of models, namely Logistic Regression , RandomForest.
-These algorithms are known for their distinct strengths when dealing with diverse data types and structures :
+In this analysis, we have chosen to employ a variety of models, namely LinearRegression, ElasticNet, BayesianRidge, GradientBoostingRegressor, SVR.
+These algorithms are known for their distinct strengths when dealing with diverse data types and structures

 ![Dashboard](https://github.com/lisahh986/Data-Science-Salary-Prediction/assets/119891031/96ce719e-39cb-4c6c-86cd-4a0ccbadffcf)